 The residents welcomed her crew with open arms.
 They’ve been invited to riverside barbecues, Christmas parties, and even helped out during emergencies.
 One Memorial Day, when a fallen tree trapped tourists in town, the stranded travelers were quickly invited to join a community picnic.

-“People think small West Virginia towns aren’t welcoming to outsiders, but that couldn’t be further from the truth here,” Howell says.
+“People think small West Virginia towns aren’t welcoming to outsiders, but that couldn’t be further from the truth,” Howell says.

 Why Thurmond Matters

 Thurmond was built on kinship and, some say, a bit of spite.
 That same stubbornness has kept it alive long after other boomtowns faded.
-Today, its mix of grit, legend, and charm makes it one of the most celebrated tiny towns in America.
+Today, its mix of grit, legend, and charm makes it one of the most celebrated tiny towns in America, though that may not last long.

 “Hands down, the people are the secret ingredient,” Howell says.
 “That’s why everyone should visit Thurmond.
 It’s not just a ghost town—it’s a living story.”